Emotional wellbeing support for transition

 • Attitudes to learning – how well the pupils are able to re-engage with tasks specified by a teacher.

-• Feelings and emotions – how well pupils are coping with the whole Covid19 situation/experience.
+• Feelings and emotions – how well pupils are coping.

 • Physical wellbeing – how well are pupils coping physically?
 Are they sleeping etc?